-Collier thought the best way to do that was just fly a banner over Legion Field and tell them.
+The best way to do that?
+Just fly a banner over Legion Field and tell them.

 Collier, having just earned his Master’s Degree at the University of Texas, and Michael Deavers, his former roommate at Auburn, came up with the idea after Auburn upset the Gators on October 16, when it became obvious God wanted Auburn to win it all.
-There were still plenty of conference games left, but beat Arkansas and Georgia, and regardless the outcome of the Iron Bowl, Auburn, despite probation denying them their rightful spot in the SEC Championship Game, would have won the SEC “on the field!,” as an ecstatic Terry Bowden would shout in the locker room after Auburn did beat the Bulldogs in Athens a few weeks later.
+There were still plenty of conference games left, but beat Arkansas and Georgia, and Auburn, despite probation denying them their rightful spot in the SEC Championship Game, would have won the SEC “on the field!,” as an ecstatic Terry Bowden would shout in the locker room after Auburn did beat the Bulldogs in Athens a few weeks later.

-But Deavers, who did most of the legwork, and who was apparently unsure of how fellow Auburn fans would feel about the stunt, first called to get then Auburn Sports Information Director David Housel’s blessing.
-Collier says he got it, “on the condition we didn’t use the words ‘SEC Champs’ like we’d intended.”
+But Deavers, who did most of the legwork, hesitated.
+How would Auburn fans react to the stunt?
+Find it funny?
+Find it tacky?
+He wasn’t sure.
+To put his mind at ease, he called Auburn sports information director David Housel.
+Housel gave his blessing, Collier says, “on the condition we didn’t use the words ‘SEC Champs’ like we’d intended.”

 By midweek, checks were pouring in from all over the country.